-If your hair is really dark and you see that the dye colour developed into a brassy shade, generously apply hair toner over the dyed hair and keep it on for 20-25 minutes.
+If your hair is really dark and you see that the dye color developed into a brassy shade, generously apply hair toner over the dyed hair and keep it on for 20-25 minute.
 Wash off and style as normal.

 It is only natural for your hair to dry out because you treated and colored it.
 Always remember to moisturize your newly highlighted hair.
 It will also help your hair look more vibrant if you give it a hot oil treatment.

 The effects of professionally done balayage are similar to those of a DIY one.
 Of course, you cannot deny that a salon can offer you various treatments that you cannot give yourself easily.

 Yet, balayaging your hair is much more practical and quicker as long as you can squeeze in the time.